pd1810/automation-challenge/README.md

 This repo contains a technical challenge for candidates that have progressed past the first interview.
 Congratulations!

-The challenge is not intended to be difficult.
-If you have any difficulties please contact us to help out.
+The goal of the challenge for Canaria is to gain insight into your CI/CD and automation understanding.
+It is not intended to test your abilities in using source control systems or IDEs.
+If you get stuck somewhere please contact us so we can help you out.

 # Prerequisites